MicrosoftDocs/entra-docs/docs/external-id/customers/visual-studio-code-extension.md

 ## Set up and run a sample app

 The extension contains several code samples that demonstrate how authentication is implemented in different application types and development languages.
-Choose a single page application (JavaScript, React, Angular) sample from within the extension, and the extension automatically configures the application with your sign-in experience.
+Samples are included for single page apps (JavaScript, React, Angular) and web apps (Node.js Express, ASP.NET Core, Python Django, Python Flask).
+Choose a sample from within the extension, and the extension automatically configures the application with your sign-in experience.

 1. Under select **Set up and run a sample app**, select the **Set up sample app button**.